Abigail-git-1995/Sale/README.md

 2. Used Power Query Editor to clean the data (remove duplicates, fill missing values, etc.).
 3. Ensure that columns have the correct data types (e.g., date columns).

-### Data Modelling
-Define relationships between tables if there are multiple tables

 ### DAX Calculations
-Use DAX (Data Analysis Expressions) to create measures such as total sales, profit margins, etc.
+Use DAX (Data Analysis Expressions) to create measures such as total sales, profit margins.

 ### Data Visualization
-1. Build visuals (charts, tables, etc.) using the fields and measures created.
+- Building visuals using the fields and measures created.
-2. Arrange visuals on the canvas to create an interactive dashboard.
+- Arrange visuals on the canvas to create an interactive dashboard.

 ## Insights